yuen33/ThreejsMiniGameExample/README.md

 # Register
 Go to: https://mp.weixin.qq.com/wxopen/waregister?action=step1 to register

 Tips:

 1. Do not use your qq email address, if your wechat account has binded to that qq account...
 (Otherwise you cannot get a notion on this email address has been used, nor receive a validation email)
 2. Select the mini-game category instead of mini-programme
+3. If you are not about to publish it, you can skip this registering step.
+You can develop your mini-game ahead by using tourist-app-id.

 # How to Create an Empty ThreeJS Wechat Mini-Game Project
 You can follow this 1'37'' video: